narsisn/Argoverse2_Motion_Forecasting/README.md

 However, this is not the case for some scenarios (~3% of the scenarios).
 One example: Scenario '0215552f-6951-47e5-8cf6-3d1351d28957' of the validation set has a trajectory with only 104 observations.
-To clean this scenarios from data set run the following script.
+To clean these scenarios from the dataset run the following script.
 This code cleans the train and val directories.
 ```sh
 bash scripts/clean_data.py
 ```
 ## Raw Feature Extracting
-To preprocess and extraxct the posotion_x and position_y displacements run the following command.
-This code creates three .pkl files for train, val and test.
+To preprocess and extract the posotion_x and position_y displacements run the following command.
+This code creates three .pkl files for train, val, and, test.
 ```sh
 python3 preprocess.py
 ```